Foreigners pile into Thai funds as baht's rise sweetens returns

-HONG KONG, March 27 (Reuters) - Foreign investors are buying up Thai funds at their fastest pace in more than five years, lured by ample returns from an ascendant currency and extending the life of a share price rally in what was Southeast Asia’s best performing market last year.
+HONG KONG (Reuters) - Foreign investors are buying up Thai funds at their fastest pace in more than five years, lured by ample returns from an ascendant currency and extending the life of a share price rally in what was Southeast Asia’s best performing market last year.

 Thai-focused offshore equity funds raised $550 million in February, their highest net monthly inflow since July 2007, data from fund tracker Lipper, a Thomson Reuters company, showed.
 EPFR, another tracker, said the influx continued this month with Thai equity funds attracting money in the week to March 20.